AnooraagB/Project-HealthDataDashboard/README.md

 ## Future plans

-* Update the colour-coding of the specific date range section of "mood" and "activity" tabs.
-* Explore other ways to improve UI and functionality of the dashboard.
+* Explore other ways to further improve UI and functionality of the dashboard.
+* Make dashboard adaptable to more datasets and data formats.
+* Use Artificial Intelligence (AI) and Machine Learning (ML) to provide personalised recommendations.
 * Suggestions for improvements and comments on the project are much appreciated.

 ### ________________